Dosan Ahn Changho-class submarine: Batch-I

 Work on the second submarine began - with the laying of its keel in July 2016.
 Christened as the Ahn Mu, the submarine was launched on 10 November 2020.
 It is scheduled to be delivered by 2022.

 The construction of the third and final submarine began in June 2017, at HHI's shipbuilding facility in Ulsan, South Korea.
 Christened as the Shin Chae-ho, the submarine was launched on 28 September 2021.
 It is scheduled to be delivered by 2024.

 Batch-II

 On 11 October 2019, South Korea's Defense Acquisition Program Administration (DAPA) contracted DSME to design and build the first Batch-II submarine - at an estimated cost KRW ₩1.11 trillion.
 On 10 September 2019, DSME was again contracted to build the second Batch-II submarine - at an estimated cost of ₩985.7 billion.

-The construction of the first submarine - the Lee Bong-chang, began in August 2021 and is scheduled to be delivered to the ROKN in 2026.
+The construction of the first submarine - the Jang Yeong-sil, began in August 2021 and is scheduled to be delivered to the ROKN in 2027.
+The Jang Yeong-sil was launched on 22 October 2025 at Hanwah Ocean's shipyard, days before Canadian prime minister Mark Carney was to tour it as part of a potential purchase of 12 KSS-III by the Royal Canadian Navy.

 The construction of the second submarine began in December 2021 and is scheduled to be delivered to the ROKN by 2028.